MystenLabs/sui/doc/src/learn/how-sui-works.md

 Complex smart contracts may benefit from shared objects where more than one user can mutate those objects (following smart contract specific rules).
 In this case, Sui totally orders all transactions involving shared objects using a [consensus](architecture/consensus.md) protocol.
 Sui uses a novel peer-reviewed consensus protocol based on [Narwhal](https://github.com/MystenLabs/narwhal).
 This is state-of-the-art in terms of both performance and robustness.

 The Narwhal mempool offers a high-throughput data availability engine and a scaled architecture, splitting the disk I/O and networking requirements across several workers.
-And Tusk offers a zero-message overhead consensus algorithm, leveraging graph traversals.
+And Bullshark offers a zero-message overhead consensus algorithm, leveraging graph traversals.

 Transactions involving shared objects also contain at least one owned object to pay for gas fees.
 It is thus essential to carefully compose the protocol dealing with owned objects with the protocol sequencing the transaction to guarantee Sui’s security properties.
 When shared objects are involved, transaction submission follows these steps: